Post-buckling behaviour of a growing elastic rod: Model setup

 \section{Model setup}

 As a model system to investigate post-buckling in growing slender structures, we consider in this paper an extensible and unshearable planar rod in quasi-static mechanical equilibrium.
 The rod is constrained geometrically by clamped-clamped boundary conditions, and is also adhered to an elastic (Winkler) foundation.
 Growth of the rod is modelled under the morphoelastic rod framework of \cite{Moulton2013}.
 In this framework, one identifies three distinct configurations: an initial reference configuration parametrised by the arc length $S_0$; a grown virtual configuration, parameterised by $S$ and referred to as the `reference' configuration; and the current configuration, parametrised by $s$.
 This framework is summarised in Figure \ref{fig:planarmorphoroddiagram}.
 In the initial, reference, and current configurations, the total rod lengths are $L_0$, $L$, and $l$, respectively.
-The rod arc length is assumed to evolve through an axial growth process, described by the growth stretch $\gamma(S_0) = \partial S/\partial S_0$, followed by an elastic response, encapsulated by the elastic stretch $\alpha$.
+The rod arc length is assumed to evolve through an axial growth process, described by the growth stretch\footnote{\dem{Here we follow standard terminology \cite{Goriely:2016tc} in referring to $\gamma$ as the growth 'stretch', the rationale being that growth acts to 'stretch' the arclength by adding new material.
+That is, the word `stretch' does not refer to a `stretching' of old material, but rather an increase in reference arclength by the addition of new material.}} $\gamma(S_0) = \partial S/\partial S_0$, followed by an elastic response, encapsulated by the elastic stretch $\alpha$.
 The total stretch of the rod $\lambda$ from initial to current configuration is then given by

 This is the 1D analogue of the multiplicative decomposition of the deformation gradient tensor employed in 3D morphoelasticity \cite{Rodriguez1994,BenAmar2005,Moulton2013}.

 Let the rod's centerline be given by $(x,y)$, and let $\theta$ denote the angle between the tangent vector, $\mathbf{d}_3 = \cos\theta\mathbf{e}_x + \sin\theta\mathbf{e}_y$, and the $x$-axis.
 This is expressed by \be{} \frac{\partial x}{\partial S_0} =\alpha\gamma\cos\theta, \qquad \frac{\partial y}{\partial S_0} = \alpha\gamma\sin\theta, \\ \ee (The scale factor $\alpha\gamma$ accounts for the fact that we parametrise the system by the initial arclength parameter $S_0$, as opposed to the current arclength parameter $s$.)
 Defining the resultant force and moment in the rod by $\mathbf{n} = F\mathbf{e}_x + G\mathbf{e}_y$ and $\mathbf{m} = m\mathbf{e}_z$, the balance of linear and angular momentum give